grmillsy1/CV/README.md

 Why did the developer quit his job?
 *Because he didn't get arrays*

-Hello, I am a full-stack junior developer with a background in science and a passion for exciting new tech.
+Hello, I am a 'Full-Stack' Junior Developer, Scrum Master and Neuroscience enthusiast with a background in science and a passion for exciting new technology.

 Being an unusual blend of logical and creative, I love working on every aspect of a project; from conceptualization, prototyping and design, right through to testing, development and launch.